Find Trade Colleges

 Best Missouri Schools for Affordable Quality for an Award Taking Less Than 1 Year in Allied Health Services

-Our 2023 rankings named State Fair Community College the best value school in Missouri for allied health & medical assisting services students working on their basic certificate.
+Our analysis found State Fair Community College to be the best value school for allied health & medical assisting services students who want to pursue a basic certificate in Missouri.
 Located in the town of Sedalia, State Fair Community College is a public school with a small student population.

-The average tuition and fees for an in-state undergraduate at State Fair Community College are $5,112 a year.
+In-state tuition fees for undergraduate students at State Fair Community College are $5,112 per year.

-Read full report on Allied Health & Medical Assisting Services at State Fair Community College
+Full Allied Health & Medical Assisting Services at State Fair Community College Report

 #3